its-edmund/study-buddy/README.md

 ## Development
 Clone this repository.
 This project uses `yarn` so it must be installed before you can run this project.

-***IMPORTANT:*** If you want to develop your own version or run a local copy, you will need to create your own MongoDB database and replace !(this line)[https://github.com/mxinburritos/quizlet-clone/blob/main/server/index.js#L31] in your code with your own database link.
+***IMPORTANT:*** If you want to develop your own version or run a local copy, you will need to create your own MongoDB database and replace [this](https://github.com/mxinburritos/quizlet-clone/blob/main/server/index.js#L31) in your code with your own database link.
 It also uses the `MONGODB_PASSWORD` environment variable which you will need to add with your own password.
 If you need help, you can contact me at <mxin@gatech.edu>.

 ### Installation: